This article by Angus D. Birditt was produced for Pasture for Life (PfL)

 What does MacDuff do, and where does it fit in within the supply chain?

-How did you hear about the Pasture Fed Livestock Association, and how do you fit within the scheme?
+How did you hear about Pasture for Life (PfL), and how do you fit within the scheme?

 "The certification enables us to place a premium price on our meat, which in turn then enables us to give a premium to the farmers we are working with, which is a really important aspect to what we do at MacDuff."